 Wake Forest University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's, master's, and doctoral degrees.
-The Commission can be contacted at 404.679.4501, 1866 Southern Lane, Decatur, GA 30033-4097 and www.sacscoc.org.
-Inquiries should relate only to the accreditation status of the institution and not to general admission information.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of Wake Forest University.
+The Commission should only be contacted if there is evidence that appears to support significant noncompliance with a requirement or standard.